RESEARCH STARTER

 A solvent is any liquid that dissolves another substance.
 Chemists use specific terms when discussing solvents.
 A substance dissolved by a solvent is called a solute.
 The resulting mixture is called a solution.
 When something dissolves in a solvent, the substance is considered soluble.
 When it does not dissolve, it is considered insoluble.

-Polar solvents' molecules are positively charged on one side and negatively charged on the other.
-Nonpolar solvents' molecules are neutral.
-Polar solvents' molecules are more attractive to polar molecules than nonpolar molecules.
+Polar solvents’ molecules are partially positively charged on one side and partially negatively charged on the other.
+Nonpolar solvents’ molecules are neutral.
+Polar solvents’ molecules are more attractive to polar molecules than nonpolar molecules.
 This makes polar solvents better at dissolving polar substances.
 Similarly, nonpolar solvents are better at dissolving nonpolar substances.

 Some solvents are stronger than other solvents, but stronger solvents are not always best.
 A useful solvent will dissolve one substance without dissolving another.
-For example, acetone dissolves nail polishes but not nails, and turpentine dissolves paints without dissolving the painted structure.
+For example, acetone dissolves nail polish but not nails, and turpentine dissolves paints without dissolving the painted structure.

 History of Solvents